jaimemendozadev/rest-api-practice/README.md

 We need to create a RESTful API for a school system.
 There will be teachers, students, and classes.

-You will be using MongoDB and the Mongoose ORM for data persistence, and express with NodeJS to create an http web server.
+You will be using MongoDB and the Mongoose ODM for data persistence, and express with NodeJS to create an http web server.

 First, Install [MongoDB](https://docs.mongodb.com/v3.0/tutorial/install-mongodb-on-os-x/).
 Once installed, run the command `mongod` to start a local mongoDB server.